-Revenue alignment is no longer a buzzword in the B2B sales industry.
-It's become a rallying call to ensure sales and marketing teams are going after the same goals.
+Revenue alignment has moved from concept to practice.
+It means sales and marketing teams target the same accounts, chase the same goals, and share accountability for pipeline.
 And going after the same goals means less pipeline anxiety and efficient growth.

 Thankfully, Director of Evangelism and Customer Marketing at Alyce (a B2B personal gifting platform), Nick Bennett, and his sales counterpart, Christina Nalband, weighed in on our podcast (The First 100 Days) with some of the best sales and marketing alignment best practices that’ll move the needle.